What Is Nitro Beer?

 One of the most overlooked factors of carbon dioxide’s role in beer is that it significantly affects the beer’s flavor and feel.

 Think about a beer that’s gone flat, i.e. has lost all of its carbonation.
 Tastes terrible, right?
-Right??
+That’s because there’s no carbon dioxide left in the beer.

-For starters, nitrogen produces smaller bubbles than carbon dioxide (I think, I’m not the biggest science expert).
-This makes the beer have a creamier, smoother flavor to it.
+Nitrogen replaces carbon dioxide in beer, and it completely changes how we interact with the brew.
+Nitrogen produces smaller bubbles than carbon dioxide, making the beer have a creamier, smoother flavor.
 Nitrogen also kind of cuts into the sharper flavors of beer, making the final product taste a bit milder and smoother than it would with carbon dioxide.

 Is this why Guinness uses nitrogen?
 Maybe, kind of, who knows.
 But I love Guinness.